d3vgru/nodetsam/README.md

   -should be able to enable/disable DMs dynamically

 ## Block lists
-* currently server maintains block/mute list
+* currently instance maintains block/mute list

   -sync with client